ermshiperete/hg2git/README.md

 There is a [`authors.txt`](https://docs.google.com/a/sil.org/document/d/1bjOgI5qFDu8Ja_Ign4b6GkLJMf4nkgLe4KYfjCOo7Vk/edit?usp=sharing) file uploaded to google doc, editable by everyone within SIL.
 Please add new entries to this file so that it can be shared when importing our other hg repos.

+**NOTE:** It is necessary that ever author ends up with a name and email address in git, otherwise github will associate the commits of that author with your private email address when you push the changes to github!